n., plural: decomposers

 The process of catabolism is followed by the process of humification.
 Humification is the process of the formation of humus.
 Humus is the highly nutrient-rich, dark-colored layer on the soil which is made up of amorphous substances.
 This layer is extremely resilient to any action of the microbes.
 This layer of soil contributes majorly to the fertility of the soil.

-In the last step of decomposition, the inorganic substances such as Ca+2, Mg+2, K+1, NH4+1, etc. along with CO2, H2O are released into the soil, thus further enriching the soil with the nutrient matter.
+In the last step of decomposition, the inorganic substances such as Ca+2, Mg+2, K+1, NH4+1, etc. along with CO2 and H2O are released into the soil, thus further enriching the soil with the nutrient matter.

 Here, it is important to understand the difference between the process of decomposition and putrefaction, which may be confused as synonyms.
 Decomposition is the process of break-down of organic dead matter into simpler forms of matter.
 Putrefaction is a stage of decomposition wherein protein breakdown of the dead mass occurs.
 As a result of the protein breakdown, the cohesiveness of the tissue is lost and the breakdown of the tissue occurs.